|

 The US annexes the remainder of Texas and triggers the

-War (or simply the Mexican War), in which it is successful.
-Under the terms
+in which it is successful.
+Under the terms of the Treaty of Guadalupe

-of the Treaty of Guadalupe Hidalgo, the US also gains Arizona, California,
+Hidalgo, the US also gains Arizona, California, Colorado, Nevada, New

 Mexico, and Utah.
-On 29 December 1845, Texas joins the Union as the
+On 29 December 1845, Texas joins the union as the

 twenty-eighth state.

-Britain, which still holds much of
+Britain, which still holds much of the disputed territory of Oregon,

-intervene by the 1846 agreement called the Oregon Treaty which divides the territory along the 49th
+is persuaded not to intervene by the 1846 agreement called the Oregon

-plus Iowa, which is admitted into the Union on 29 December as the
+which is admitted into the union on 29 December as the twenty-ninth state. |

 1846 |